built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-dock.md

 # How to customize dock ?

-The dock component is one of the standard parts of OpenFin workspace, for an in depth look at the component see [Dock Overview](https://developers.openfin.co/of-docs/docs/dock-overview).
+The dock component is one of the standard components of OpenFin workspace, for an in depth look at the component see [Dock Overview](https://developers.openfin.co/of-docs/docs/dock-overview).

 ![Dock](./assets/dock.png)